Butterick Publishing Company

 As typical for The Delineator, the issue begins with continuous volume pagination (starting at page 302) and includes separately printed advertising sections at the front and back, some with Roman numerals and reused plates.
 These “unmatching” ad pages are characteristic of Butterick’s production practices and confirm the magazine’s authenticity.

-The issues is in good to fair antique condition.
+The issue is in good to fair antique condition.
 Covers and several adjacent pages are detached; corners bent or chipped; paper is fragile with age toning.
 All pages are present, including advertising sections.
 Despite wear, the issue remains highly collectible for its complete content, fashion plates, and intact illustrations.

 Share this listing.